Cal Raleigh Player Props: Mariners vs. Phillies

 Cal Raleigh At The Plate

-- Raleigh is hitting .224 with five doubles, two home runs and nine walks.
+- Raleigh has five doubles, a triple, two home runs and nine walks while hitting .225.

-- In 57.9% of his 19 games this season, Raleigh has picked up at least one hit.
-He's also had four multi-hit games.

-- In 19 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 20 games played this season, and in 2.5% of his plate appearances.

-- Raleigh has an RBI in eight of 19 games this season, with multiple RBI in four of them.
+- Raleigh has driven home a run in eight games this season (40.0%), including more than one RBI in 20.0% of his games.

-- He has scored at least one run seven times this year (36.8%), including one multi-run game.
+- In eight of 20 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.